ComunidadBioInfo/cdsbsource/content/en/home/slider.md

 [[item]]
   title = "A place to meet"
-  content = "for bioinformatics software developers" align = "left"
+  content = "for Bioinformatics software developers" align = "left"

   overlay_color = "#555"  # An HTML color value.